-On 30 November 2020, the Supplement to the Deed of Parent Company Support was signed for the purpose of consolidating debts.
+On 30 November 2020, the Supplement to the Deed of Parent Company Support was signed.
 Under this agreement, Dream Curtain has agreed to takeover the debts that Kresta owed to the major suppliers.

-This Supplement to the Deed is effective from 30 November 2020 until 31 December 2022.
-The interest is calculated at 1.5% p.a. commencing 31 October 2020 and is not required to be repaid until the expiry of the Supplement to the Deed.
+This Supplement to the Deed was effective from 30 November 2020 until 31 December 2022.
+The interest is calculated at 1.5% p.a. commencing 31 October 2020 and is not required to be repaid until the expiry of the Supplement to the Deed